mmuratarat/mmuratarat.github.io/_pages/faq.md

 ## General Machine Learning

-#### What is an epoch, a batch and an iteration?

-A batch is the complete dataset.
-Its size is the total number of training examples in the available dataset.

-Mini-batch size is the number of training examples in one forward/backward pass.
-The higher the batch size, the more memory space you'll need.

-A Mini-batch is a small part of the dataset of given mini-batch size.
-One epoch = one forward pass and one backward pass of all the training examples

-Number of iterations = An iteration describes the number of times a batch of data passed through the algorithm, number of passes, each pass using [batch size] number of examples.
-To be clear, one pass = one forward pass + one backward pass (we do not count the forward pass and backward pass as two different passes).

-_Example_: if you have 1000 training examples, and your batch size is 500, then it will take 2 iterations to complete 1 epoch.

 #### What is the matrix used to evaluate the predictive model?
 How do you evaluate the performance of a regression prediction model vs a classification prediction model?

 Confusion Matrix, also known as an error matrix, is a specific table layout that allows visualization of the complete performance of an algorithm.
 Each row of the matrix represents the instances in a predicted class while each column represents the instances in an actual class (or vice versa).
 The name stems from the fact that it makes it easy to see if the system (algorithm) is confusing two classes (i.e. commonly mislabeling one as another).
 It is a special kind of contingency table, with two dimensions ("actual" and "predicted"), and identical sets of "classes" in both dimensions (each combination of dimension and class is a variable in the contingency table).